Coverage correlation: detecting singular dependencies between random variables: Theoretical guarantees

 \end{thm}

+We refer to the $f$-divergence with generator function $f_{\mathrm{cov}}$ as the \emph{coverage divergence} between distributions.
+Theorem~\ref{Thm:populationlimit} shows that for univariate data $X$ and $Y$, the empirical coverage correlation converges in probability to the coverage divergence between the joint distribution and the product of marginals between $X$ and $Y$.

-We do not impose any assumptions on the joint distribution $P^{(X,Y)}$, thus the variables $X$ and $Y$ may be continuous, discrete, or a mixture of both.
-By the data processing inequality (see Lemma~\ref{Lemma:DataProcessing}), it suffices to consider distributions $P^{(X,Y)}$ with $\mathrm{Unif}[0,1]$ marginals.
-Moreover, if $X$ and $Y$ are independent, then $\kappa^{X,Y}_n\pto 0$, i.e.\ $\mathcal{V}_n \pto e^{-1}$.
-This can be established relatively easily, without invoking Theorem~\ref{Thm:populationlimit}, by observing that for an independent point $W\sim \mathrm{Unif}([0,1]^2)$ we have
+One striking fact of Theorem~\ref{Thm:populationlimit} is that it does not require any assumptions on the joint distribution $P^{(X,Y)}$, thus the variables $X$ and $Y$ may be continuous, discrete, or a mixture of both.
+To understand intuitively why such a limit makes sense, consider the simple setting where $X$ and $Y$ are independent.
+In this case, it can be established relatively easily, without invoking Theorem~\ref{Thm:populationlimit}, that $\mathcal{V}_n \pto e^{-1}$ and hence $\kappa^{X,Y}_n\pto 0$, by observing that for an independent point $W\sim \mathrm{Unif}([0,1]^2)$ we have

 and similarly (through a second moment calculation) $\var(\mathcal{V}_n) \to 0$.
 However, this argument does not extend to the general case, because the joint ranks $R_i$ are no longer independent, so the final equality above does not hold.
 This subtle dependence structure among the $R_i$'s is the main technical obstacle in proving Theorem~\ref{Thm:populationlimit}.